 [cf. Eq.
 (25.79)].
-Here r is radius, $\mathcal{I}{\ell}$ is the mass moment of order $\ell$ , and "&" means "plus a term with the form", i.e. a term whose magnitude and parameter dependence are shown but whose multiplicative numerical coefficients do not interest us, at least not for the moment.
-The mass monopole moment $\mathcal{I}0$ is the source's mass, and the mass dipole moment $\mathcal{I}1$ can be made to vanish by placing the origin of coordinates at the center of mass [Eq.
-(25.96) and Ex.
-25.21].
+Here r is radius, \mathcal{I}{l} is the mass moment of order l , and "&" means "plus a term with the form", i.e. a term whose magnitude and parameter dependence are shown but whose multiplicative numerical coefficients do not interest us, at least not for the moment.
+The mass monopole moment \mathcal{I}0 is the source's mass, and the mass dipole moment \mathcal{I}1 can be

-Similarly, in the source's weak-gravity near zone, its current moments $S{\ell}$ show up in the space-time part of the metric
+Similarly, in the source's weak-gravity near zone, its current moments S{l} show up in the space-time part of the metric